 *Please be aware that because Serena and I are busy with work, family, and other pursuits, the War Through the Generations challenge is on hiatus for 2016*

 PLEASE NOTE: Our challenges run from January 1 through December 31, so it’s never too late to join us!

 We hope War Through the Generations will serve as a resource for those interested in reading about war.
 On the site, you’ll find recommended reading lists for World War II/Holocaust, the Vietnam War, the U.S. Civil War, WWI, and the American Revolution, listing titles that feature the wars as primary or secondary themes.
 There also are links to reviews for World War II, Vietnam War, U.S. Civil War, WWI, and American Revolution books written by participants and other bloggers.
-Although these challenges have ended, we will continue adding book titles and linking to blog reviews to provide an updated resource.
+Although these challenges have ended, we will continue adding book titles and linking to blog reviews (as time permits) to provide an updated resource.
 We obviously have not read all of the books on the lists, so we cannot verify their accuracy; we merely hope the lists will serve as a starting point in your reading and research.